telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 * Depending on `-reqMutexPolicy`, the request semaphore may be taken (write mode) (step 2).
 See [this document for details](semaphores.md#mongo-request-semaphore).
 * In the case of `mongoRegisterContext()` if a registration id was provided in the request, it indicates a registration *update*.
 Thus, the `registrations` document is retrieved from the database using `collectionFindOne()` in the `connectionOperations` module (steps 3 and 4).
 * `processRegisterContext()` is called to process the registration (step 5).
-* For each registration in the request, `addTriggeredSubscriptions()` is called (step 6).
-This function in sequence uses `collectionQuery()` in the `connectionOperations` module in order to check whether the registration triggers a subscription or not (steps 7 and 8).
-The `subsToNotify` map is used to store the triggered subscriptions.
 * The `registration` document is created or updated in the database.
-In order to do so, `collectionUpdate()` in the `connectionOperations` module is used, setting the `upsert` parameter to `true` (steps 9 and 10).
+In order to do so, `collectionUpdate()` in the `connectionOperations` module is used, setting the `upsert` parameter to `true` (steps 6 and 7).
-* If the request semaphore was taken in step 2, then it is released before returning (step 11).
+* If the request semaphore was taken in step 2, then it is released before returning (step 8).

 [Top](#top)